 Rank promotion warning¶

-NumPy broadcasting rules allow automatic promotion of arguments from one rank (number of array axes) to another.
+NumPy broadcasting rules allow the automatic promotion of arguments from one rank (number of array axes) to another.
 This behavior can be convenient when intended but can also lead to surprising bugs where a silent rank promotion masks an underlying shape error.

 Here’s an example of rank promotion:

 >>> import numpy as np >>> x = np.arange(12).reshape(4, 3) >>> y = np.array([0, 1, 0]) >>> x + y array([[ 0, 2, 2], [ 3, 5, 5], [ 6, 8, 8], [ 9, 11, 11]])

 jax.numpy is configurable so that